greedypelican/greedypelican/README.md

 - Department of Information and Communication Engineering, Sejong Univercity

 Interested in
-- Robot Software
+- Robot Learning
-- Artificial Intelligence
-- Human-Computer Interaction
+- Human-Robot Interaction